Distributed estimation through parallel approximants

 \subsection{Local regression for distributed data}

-As a second example of a statistically scalable algorithm with provable properties, we consider the local regression model as introduced by \citet{Cleveland1979}, with response variable $\tilde{y}$ and a single explanatory variable $\tilde{x}$.
+As a second example of a distributed estimation algorithm which preserves desirable large-sample properties, we consider the local regression model as introduced by \citet{JASA_1979_Cleveland}, with response variable $\tilde{y}$ and a single explanatory variable $\tilde{x}$.
 The random response variable $\tilde{y}$ is assumed to be stochastically related to $\tilde{x}$ as: